wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 Although deprecated by the <a target="_blank" href="https://azure.microsoft.com/en-us/documentation/articles/automation-hybrid-runbook-worker/">Hybrid Runbook Worker feature</a>,
 <a target="_blank" href="https://azure.microsoft.com/en-us/blog/managing-on-premises-systems-with-azure-automation/">
-Azure Automation</strong> securely reaches inside VMs in private networks and on-premises to execute PowerShell scripts/commands.
+<strong>Azure Automation</strong></a> securely reaches inside VMs in private networks and on-premises to execute PowerShell scripts/commands.
 It makes use of Windows PowerShell Remoting feature.

 However, PowerShell Remoting is not always a viable option.
-Where you have Azure-hosted VMs but cannot open a public WinRM port, a recent Microsoft blog post provides a runbook for running PowerShell commands  by utilizing the Azure VM Agent’s Custom Script Extension. <a target="_blank" href="https://azure.microsoft.com/en-us/blog/managing-on-premises-systems-with-azure-automation/">
+Where you have Azure-hosted VMs but cannot open a public WinRM port, <a target="_blank" href="https://azure.microsoft.com/en-us/blog/managing-on-premises-systems-with-azure-automation/">
-This post</a> presents an extension for on-premises VMs.
+This post</a> presents a PowerShell extension runbook for on-premises VMs by utilizing the Azure VM Agent’s Custom Script Extension.

 <hr />